AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-agentic.md

         ![Access Agentic AI Assistant panel using suggested prompts](images/suggested-prompts.png){width="650"}

-    - **Using shortcut**: Type `/` in the Prompt field, then choose **Add repository reference** to choose a topic from the Repository (or **Add files from device** to upload a topic from your computer), and enter the suggested prompt *Suggest tags for a file*.
+    - **Using shortcut**: Type `/` in the Prompt field, then choose **Add repository reference** to choose a topic from the Repository (or **Add files from device** to upload a topic from your computer), and enter a prompt like *Suggest tags for a file*.

-    - **Drag and drop**: Drag and drop a single topic or multiple topics into the Prompt space, and type the prompt *Suggest tags for a file*.
+    - **Drag and drop**: Drag and drop a single topic or multiple topics into the Prompt space, and enter a prompt like *Suggest tags for a file*.

         ![access Agentic AI Assistant panel by dragging and dropping a topic or map](images/dragging-prompts.png){width="650"}

-    - **Specify topic paths**: Type `@` followed by the comma-separated paths for multiple topics from the same or different maps, then enter the prompt: *Suggest tags for a file*.
+    - **Specify topic paths**: Type `@` followed by the comma-separated paths for multiple topics from the same or different maps, and enter a prompt like *Suggest tags for a file*.

         ![Agentic AI Assistant panel bulk topic addition](images/topics-path-add.png){width="650"}